aetas/RoomHub/docs/docs/index.md

 ## What is RoomHub
 Aetas RoomHub is gateway device for multiple wired electronic sensors and controllers, which are essential in creating smart home solution.

 RoomHub has been created to support multi-device, fully wired solution.
-RoomHub supports MQTT Homie convention for seamless integration with home automation software like OpenHab and Home Assistant.
+RoomHub supports MQTT Homie convention and provides easy integration with home automation software like OpenHab and Home Assistant.

 ![RoomHub 3](user-guide/images/box-photo1.jpg)